-Problem Check These Items Does not turn on Check that the power cable is plugged in and that the power button on the projector cabinet or the remote control is on.
-See pages E-16 and 17.
+Problem Check These Items Does not turn on Check that the power cable is plugged in and that the power button on the projector cabinet or the remover control is on.
+See pages E-14 and 15.
 Ensure that the lamp cover or lamp housing is installed correctly.
-See page E-30.
+See page E-25.
 Check to see if the projector has overheated or the lamp has reached the end of its usable life.
-If there is insufficient ventilation around the projector or if the room where you're presenting is particularly warm, move the projector to a cooler location.
-No picture Use the RGB, Video or S-Video button on the remote control or the cabinet to select your so or S-Video).
-See page E-18.
+If there insufficient ventilation around the projector or if the room where you're presenting is particularly warm, mo the projector to a cooler location.
+No picture Use the RGB, VIDEO or S-VIDEO button on the cabinet or the SOURCE button on the remote control to sel your source (RGB, Video or S-Video).
+See page E-15.
 Ensure your cables are connected properly.
 Use menus to adjust the brightness and contrast.
-See page E-26.
+See page E-21.
 Remove the lens cap.
-Reset the settings or adjustments to factory preset levels using "Factory Default" in the mer Image isn't square to the screen Reposition the projector to improve its angle to the screen.
-See page E-18.
+Reset the settings or adjustments to factory preset levels using "Factory Default" in the menu.
+See page E-21.
+Image isn't square to the screen Reposition the projector to improve its angle to the screen.
+See page E-16.
 Use the Keystone correction function to correct the trapezoid distortion.
-See page E-19.
+See page E-21.
 Picture is blurred Adjust the focus.
-See page E-19.
+See page E-16.
 Reposition the projector to improve its angle to the screen.
-See page E-18.
+See page E-16.
 Ensure that the distance between the projector and screen is within the adjustment range of the lens.
-See pages E-11 and 12.
+See pages E-10 and 11.
 Condensation may form on the lens if the projector is cold, brought into a warm place and is then turned on.
 Should this happen, let the projector stand until there is no condensation on the lens.
-Image is scrolling verti- cally, horizontally or both Remote control does not work Install new batteries.
-See page E-10.
+Image is scrolling vertically, horizontally or both Use the RGB, VIDEO or S-VIDEO button on the cabinet or the SOURCE button on the remote control to select your source (RGB, Video or S-Video).
+See page E-15.
+Remote control does not work Install new battery.
+See page E-9.
 Make sure there are no obstacles between you and the projector.
 Stand within 22 feet (7 m) of the projector.
-See page E-10.
-Make sure that you are in the Projector mode and the PJ button lights in red.
-If not, press the PJ button.
-See page E-21.
-Indicator is lit or blink- ing See the Power/Status/Lamp Indicator on page E-32.
+See page E-9.
+Indicator is lit or blink-ing See the Power/Status/Lamp Indicator on page E-27.
 Cross color in RGB mode If Auto Adjust is off, turn it on or adjust the image manually with Horizontal / Vertical / Clock / Phase in the Advanced menu.
-See page E-28.
+See page E-24.